 - Liability for landslip, coastal erosion and flood

 - Landlord and Tenant matters, acting for landlords, both commercial and residential.

 - Employment Law advocacy in the employment tribunals and the Employment Appeal Tribunal for large national clients.

 - Intellectual Property disputes.
 Jill heads a small team of IP Lawyers who advise on brand protection including registration of trade marks, protection of copyright and the law relating to the internet and data protection.

 - Equine Law.
-A keen horsewoman and owner of four horses (you can never have too many!) and a successful BD competitor, she has many clients with equine connections and very considerable experience of resolving horse related disputes, usually purchase or ownership disputes but some involving property and planning issues.
+A keen horsewoman and owner of four horses (you can never have too many!) and a successful BD competitor, she has many clients with equine connections and very considerable experience of resolving horse related disputes.

 - Resolving a long-running, sixteen party dispute about contributions to the cost of upkeep of a commercial estate road, eventually requiring issue in the Chancery Division of the High Court but settled early in the action.